-The Company produced oil from two fields located within the State of Texas and one field located in the State of Montana during 2012.
-During the year, the Company maintained and increased production by selective work-overs of individual wells within the Livingston and Tulla Properties and by drilling, completing and tying in the Donner #2 well within the Hartburg Project area to produce natural gas.
-The Company also benefited from an increase in commodity prices for the year ended December 31, 2012.
+The Company produced oil from two fields located within the State of Texas in 2011.
+During the year, the Company maintained and increased production by selective work-overs of individual wells within the Livinsgston Property and by drilling, completing and tying in the Donner #2 well within the Hartburg Project area.
+The Company also benefited from an increase in commodity prices for the year ended December 31, 2011.